luisflarota/Safety_Project/README.md

 # Safety_Project

-This is a project that summarizes data from a Mining Company Safety Area which is still in development.By the way, sorry for uploading it incomplete.
+This is a project that summarizes data from a Mining Company Safety Area which is still in development.
+By the way, sorry for uploading it incomplete.

 Hopefully, I will end it soon.

 You are completely free to watch and contact me if a doubt exists!